br3ntor/circles/README.md

 Drag circle from left side of the screen, to the right side to beat level.
 Hitting another circle and you lose.

+### Ideas

+- One level all the balls start still except introduce one to set the rest off.

+TODO:

+- Player can cheat right now by hitting the edge